Music and the Environment MA

 You can use the above QR code to connect directly to the course details.

-Jacob Hodge is studying full time on the MA Music and the Environment at North Highland College UHI.
+Jacob Hodge completed the MA Music and the Environment at UHI North Highland

 If you're interested in music, culture, history and how music relates to society, this course is for you.
 It's hard work but it's a great experience.
 The fact that it's distance learning makes it easier for those who live in rural areas or in other parts of the world.